Patient Condition Guide: Cannabis and Coronavirus (COVID-19)

 cannabis and COVID

-• Frequently clean or disinfect surfaces that are often touched
+• Frequently clean or disinfect surfaces that are often touched.

 COVID-19 Vaccination

-Medical Marijuana
+Medical Cannabis

 Despite how exciting these early findings may appear, studies conducted around cannabis and SARS-CoV-2 are in the preliminary stages and are NOT proof that cannabis can prevent or treat infection.
-As such, consumers should not presume that using marijuana can help avoid or treat symptoms of a COVID-19 infection.
+As such, consumers should not presume that using cannabis can help avoid or treat symptoms of a COVID-19 infection.
 Not only that, smoking and vaping can cause irritation in the lungs.
 This irritation could make consumers more susceptible to the virus, worsen respiratory symptoms in the case of infection, and increase the likelihood the virus will spread as a result of increased coughing.
 If you are concerned about such risks, it is recommended that you limit your cannabis use to edibles or tinctures.

 How Cannabis Interacts with COVID-19